 The course is especially designed for international students who wish to know more about Finnish society and culture.
 The main purpose is to introduce students to the society and culture of contemporary Finland.
 After the course, the participants will have a basic knowledge of the cultural, political and economic background of one of the Nordic welfare states.

-The course will be held at the University of Tampere on Wednesday evenings at 18-20, starting on 18th January 2017.
+The course will be held at the University of Tampere on Wednesday evenings at 18-20.
+Please see the location details on the course page.

-Registration is already open.
-Students at UTA can sign up in NettiOpsu.
-Students at TUT and TAMK can sign up by using the electronic registration system on the course page.
-The deadline for registration is January 11th.
 NB!
 Always use your university email address (TAMK, TUT or UTA) in all your correspondence concerning the course.
 Other email addresses may be regarded as spam.
-If you have any questions, you can contact the course coordinator Ms. Anna Wansen-Kaseva: firstname.lastname@example.org
+If you have any questions, you can contact the course contact person Ms. Helena Siipo: firstname.lastname@example.org

 Students at UTA: this course will be displayed on your UTA transcript of records, as it is organized by UTA.